Natural Alternative Therapies

 Tap water contains more than 300 chemicals and pollutants, according to the Environmental Working Group.

-Some of them are chlorine, pesticides, herbicides, lead, mercury, endocrine-disrupting chemicals, infamous Fluoride and you don’t want to know the rest.
+Some of them are chlorine, pesticides, herbicides, lead, mercury, endocrine-disrupting chemicals, and the infamous Fluoride and you don’t want to know the rest.

 Bottled water is saturated with nasty stuff leaking from bottles (yes, BPA again, among other things).
 Drinking filtered water is a better option than bottled water.